 Sometimes I set up our TRX straps outside so we can pull and swing.
-Other times we race on hills, jump and generally stay moving.
+Other times we race on hills, jump, and generally stay moving.
 Here are some wicked outdoor workouts you can rock and simply have your kiddos tag along.

 One of the great things about being outside is that cleanup is sooo much easier!
 Strip your toddler down, grab a tarp or an aisle and let them paint away.
 Hand/figure painting is so much easier when you can just spray down the mess with a hose.

 Outdoor Summer Activities: Gather Nature & Make “Center Pieces”

 In order to teach my toddler what things outside were, we spent time gathering our favorite leaves, sticks, rocks, and flowers.
 Once we chose our favorites, I’d get a big jar and put them all together to make centerpieces for the table.